garethrbrown/pointer-input/README.md

 On running this Universal Windows app, you will see a window with a red coloured input area.
 Touching this square with the Surface Pen should display diagnostic information pertaining to the pen position / tilt etc.

+Note that on build, Visual Studio may open a settings UI.
+It requires you to select the 'Developer mode' radio button under 'For Developers > Use developer features'

 	using System;
 	using System.Collections.Generic;
 	using System.IO;